blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 - **Brief ~5–15 mA blip every 30 seconds, ~2–3 seconds long** — the Cygnet powering up, running the IMU sample burst, and classifying vibration before calling `goToSleep()`.
 - **~20–50 mA pulses at up to 15-minute intervals, 10–60 seconds long** — the Notecard GNSS module acquiring a location fix (periodic mode; actual cadence may be lower when the device is stationary).
 - **Three scheduled inbound sessions per day** — every 8 hours the Notecard briefly contacts Notehub to pull environment-variable updates (`inbound: 480`); each session is typically 10–30 seconds on LTE-M. Plus **one daily outbound session** carrying the queued `equip_summary.qo` (typically 10–60 seconds on LTE-M).
 On NTN, both inbound and outbound sessions may take longer depending on satellite availability.
-- **Additional radio sessions for each state-change event** — after each `equip_event.qo` note is accepted by the Notecard, the firmware issues a `hub.sync` request to trigger an immediate Notecard sync outside the scheduled cadence.
+- **Additional radio sessions for each state-change event** — after each `equip_event.qo` Note is accepted by the Notecard, the firmware issues a `hub.sync` request to trigger an immediate Notecard sync outside the scheduled cadence.
 A typical active work day produces 2–6 state-change events (engine start, stop, possible midday transport legs), so expect 2–6 additional sessions above the baseline.
 Combined, expect roughly **6–10 total sessions per active work day** at default settings.
 - **Geofence-triggered transmissions** (if `geofence_radius_m` is set) — the Notecard emits a `_track.qo` autonomously on geofence exit and syncs it immediately.

 If the baseline is continuously 10+ mA, the Cygnet is not sleeping — confirm that the `ATTN → EN` jumper described in §5 is physically present and seated, then check that `NotePayloadSaveAndSleep` is not returning early (the serial output will confirm).
 If a cellular or NTN session is unusually long (>60 seconds on LTE-M), the radio is struggling with signal quality; check the MAIN antenna placement, verify it has an unobstructed sky view, and confirm the antenna is the Skylo-certified unit that ships with the NOTE-NBGLWX.

 **Solar viability estimate.** Because the Mojo is on the load rail, it measures consumption only — current flowing through the Notecarrier CX's separate solar charger input is invisible to it.
-With the solar panel disconnected and the unit running from a known LiPo or bench supply, run the Mojo for a full 24-hour period and note total mAh consumed.
+With the solar panel disconnected and the unit running from a known LiPo or bench supply, run the Mojo for a full 24-hour period and Note total mAh consumed.
 Compare that figure against the theoretical harvest for your panel size and site: a 1W panel with 4 effective sun-hours produces **4 Wh (4000 mWh) raw**; after typical derating for panel temperature and incidence angle (~80%), charger conversion efficiency (~85%), and soiling (~90%), usable harvest is roughly **2.4 Wh — approximately 480 mAh at 5V**.
 At default settings the GPS cadence alone adds ~15–30 mAh/day; combined with host wakes, three daily inbound check-ins, one outbound sync, and typically 2–6 event sessions on active days, expect whole-device consumption of **65–120 mAh/day**.
 A 1W panel with ≥3 effective sun-hours per day typically covers this on cellular; satellite sessions draw more per session, so size the panel per-site.
 If Mojo shows a rising deficit across repeated 24-hour tests (solar disconnected), consider a 2–5 W panel, a higher-capacity LiPo, or a longer GPS period (`GPS_PERIOD_SECONDS`).
 To validate actual panel and charger harvest rather than relying on the derating model, place a DC current meter inline on the solar cable itself and log it over a representative sun-exposed day.

 ---